-- 1. The accuracy of the Cal=Trak is dependent upon its source being stable.
+- The accuracy of the Cal=Trak is dependent upon its source being stable.
 An unstable flow source may produce inconsistent readings. - 2.
 Sierra Instruments' Cal=Trak is designed to be used at ambient pressures.
-This is easily accomplished by leaving the outlet of the flow cell open to atmosphere for positive pressure installations or the inlet open to atmosphere for vacuum installations.
-If a vent hose is required on the outlet fitting, a maximum pressure of 5 inches water column (0.18 psi or 12 mbar) above ambient is acceptable.
-Exhaust pressure of more than this amount will add additional uncertainty to the flow measurements of Cal=Trak.
-One way to reduce exhaust pressure is to increase the diameter of the vent line.
-Do not subject the Cal=Trak to a differential pressure above 0.35 bar (5 PSI).
-In other words, the pressure drop across the Cal=Trak calibrator must not exceed 0.35 bar (5 PSI) or damage may occur.
-In vacuum scenarios, make certain that the pressure drawn across the Cal=Trak does not exceed 0.35 bar (5 PSI). - 3.
+Do not subject the Cal=Trak to a differential pressure above 136 mbar (2 PSI).
+In other words, the pressure drop across the Cal=Trak calibrator must not exceed 136 bar (2 PSI).
+For positive pressure scenarios, this is easily accomplished by leaving the outlet of the flow cell open to atmosphere.
+In vacuum scenarios, leave the inlet open to atmosphere.
+If using a vent line to remove test gas, make certain that the vent tubing is of sufficient diameter that the pressure across the Cal=Trak does not exceed 136 mbar (2 PSI) or damage may result. - 3.
 Flow direction is indicated by the arrow on the top of the flow cell.
 To use a pressure flow source, connect to the inlet fitting, or to use a vacuum flow source, connect to the outlet fitting.